tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 ### Ingesting Data
 Each dataset comes from a particular data source, either found on your local desktop or acquired from other online data sources.
 These sources may be Microsoft-based applications, a third-party database, or even other application data feeds.

 In Power BI Desktop, you either use the Power BI Ribbon or click the Power BI Data Navigation icon, to access a data source.

+### Files or Databases?
+In Power BI, you can create or import content yourself.
+When it comes to the type of content users can create or import, it boils down to either files or data stored in a database.
+Files can be a bit more complicated than databases.

+You need to get the data, transform the data, and then import the data into a readable form.
+Suppose that you want to import an Excel or .csv file that includes many data types.
+First, you load the data into Power BI.
+Then you format the data into a Power BI-ready format in conjunction with dataflows, which transforms the data to support a data model.
+Finally, you query the data using the Get and Transform feature in Power Query.